-Please note: If you have trouble downloading a document, try using Internet Explorer.
+Please note: If you have trouble downloading a document, try using another web browser.

 I need to attend training to use one of your microscopes.
 How do I sign up?

 -You may contact us to sign up for training.
 With few exceptions, training sessions for confocal microscopes are held on the 2nd and 4th Mondays of the month at 9:30 or 1:30.
 Training sessions for the Nikon AZ100 and LV-UDM microscopes are held on the 3rd Monday of the month at 9:30 or 1:30.
 Currently, training sessions for other equipment are offered by appointment.
 You should expect to stay approximately 2 to 2.5 hours for a training session.

 What information is required before I attend training?